 Skiing The Three Valleys

-Justifiably famous for being both snow sure and simply ENORMOUS, the Three Valleys (or Les Trois Vallées) consists of 600km of beautifully maintained pistes and stunning scenery.
+Justifiably famous for being snow-sure and simply ENORMOUS, the Three Valleys (or Les Trois Vallées) consists of 600km of beautifully maintained pistes, snow parks, huge off piste areas, tree runs, high peaks, great restaurants and stunning scenery.

 But before we head out into the wild white yonder, let’s just investigate St Martin’s pistes…

-Skiers familiar with the Three Valleys will undoubtedly tell you not to miss the popular red run Jerusalem.
+Regular Three Valleys skiers will undoubtedly tell you not to miss the popular run Jerusalem.
 And they’re right, you shouldn’t.
-It’s a wide track that undulates and turns and brings you grinning down to the bottom of the chair.
+It’s a wide track that undulates and turns and brings you (grinning broadly!) down to the bottom of the chair.